MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-oauth-ssrs.md

    ![ADFS Application Group Wizard 02](media/mobile-oauth-ssrs/adfs-application-group-wizard2.png)
 7. Select **Next**.

 8. Supply the URL for your Report Server.
-This is the external URL that will hit your Web Application Proxy.
+The URL is the external URL that will hit your Web Application Proxy.
 It should be in the following format.

    > [!NOTE]
    > This URL is case sensitive!